MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-a-data-science-client.md

 1. For R Client, go to `~\Program Files\Microsoft\R Client\R_SERVER\bin\x64`.
 2. Double-click **RGui.exe** to start an R session with an R command prompt.

-When you start an R session from a Microsoft program folder, several packages including RevoScaleR load automatically.
+When you start an R session from a Microsoft program folder, several packages, including RevoScaleR, load automatically.
 Enter **search()** at the R prompt for confirmation.

    ![Version information when loading R](../install/media/rclient-rgui-r-prompt.png "Open an R prompt")